- Open today, 10 am to 5 pm.

 A work exchange including professional development, technical workshops, and studio engagement:

 The Chrysler Museum Glass Studio (CMGS) Studio Assistantship is an educational opportunity designed for emerging artists who have recently completed an undergraduate degree program in glass or who are pursuing a professional career working in glass.
 This six-month program provides practical, professional studio experience in a museum setting.
 Studio Assistants contribute to the Studio’s operations by assisting with public glass demonstrations, public and college classes, maintenance, audio-visual support, and special events for up to 20 hours a week.
 As public representatives of the Chrysler Museum of Art, Studio Assistants must have strong verbal and interpersonal skills and be willing and eager to be positive contributing members of the team.
 Studio Assistants must have significant (2–3 years) glassblowing experience and be able to lift at least 50 lbs.
-The Assistantship includes a $3000 stipend, paid in installments.
+The Assistantship is an experiential program which includes a $3,000 stipend.
 Housing and food are not provided.

 Time Requirements: